onflow/flow-core-contracts/README.md

 Flow Port uses staking collection transaction by default other services are encouraged to use it instead of any of the other account staking setups.
-If you provide a staking service for ledger or blocto users, you will need to upgrade to this if you want to give your users access to the entire functionality of their account if they are also using Flow Port.
+If you provide a staking service for [Ledger](https://www.ledger.com/) or [Blocto](https://blocto.io/download) users, you will need to upgrade to this if you want to give your users access to the entire functionality of their account if they are also using Flow Port.
 If their entire interaction with staking is through Flow Port, then all the changes are handled for them and there is nothing for you to worry about.